colinyjchung/jinnzhong/content/posts/20150123-heavy-book-club.md

 Another quote:

-> Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year - and underestimate what they can achieve in a decade!

-Tony Robbins, stolen from Bill Gates
+> Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year - and underestimate what they can achieve in a decade! - _Tony Robbins, stolen from Bill Gates_